 - 2. Online discussion forum postings (25%) Five times throughout the course, you will: (a) post your answer to a discussion question raised in the reading guides and (b) respond to two other students' postings in an online forum.
 You are encouraged to share your personal views and reflections on textbook topics, evaluate ideas in terms of your own teaching and learning experiences, and tailor your responses to be supportive.
 Please indicate the question clearly at the beginning of your posts, answer it using your own words, and be sure to sign your name at the bottom of all messages.
 Feel free to add page references from the text or citations to other sources, as needed.
 Each post counts as 3% and each reply as 1% of your final grade. - 3.
 Article facilitation (25%) You will read and present one published research report on second language acquisition in class on an assigned date (a list of suggested articles will be provided in the first class).
 Your presentation should be approximately 30 minutes, plus 10 additional minutes for class discussion.
 The article facilitation will be graded according to the following criteria: (1) preparation (including slides and handouts), (2) knowledge of the article's content, (3) explanation of any technical terms needed to understand the purpose and results of the research, (4) an evaluation of the research in light of language teaching, including your own perspective as a language teacher, and (5) facilitation of lively discussion about the article among class members, which you can initiate at any time before, during, or after the main presentation. - 4.
 Participation and homework (15%) Your attendance and active participation in class are essential to your grade.
 This includes coming to class on time, completing homework assignments, and participating in-class during discussions.
 Please contact me ahead of time if you encounter any issues regarding class participation or assignment deadlines. - 5.
 Term paper assignment (25%) For this assignment, you will focus on a specific course topic and write about it using additional sources.
 This means that you will need to do some additional reading to write your paper.
-You may suggest your own topic (in consultation with the instructor) or choose any one of the following options: - Write a paper that draws on SLA research to answer a specific question asked by a language teacher. - Write a paper that draws on SLA research to evaluate a specific proposal for pedagogic action. - c.
-Write a book review that describes and evaluates a recent book on instructed SLA.
+You may suggest your own format (in consultation with the instructor) or choose any one of the following options: - a.
+A report based on teacher research, in which you cite SLA work that informs your topic - b.
+A book review that thoroughly describes and evaluates a recent book on instructed SLA - c.
+A literature review that draws on SLA research to answer a specific question asked by a language teacher

 The paper should be submitted by email as a MS Word (.docx) file, double-spaced, written in Times New Roman, 12-point font using standard margins.
 It should not exceed 10 pages.
 This page count includes the reference list, which should not exceed 2 pages.
-The term paper will be graded according to the following criteria: (1) organization, including use of headers; (2) explanation and advice pertaining to the question (Option a) or a clear summary and evaluation of the proposal or book (Options b, c), (3) support from recent SLA research, (4) use of APA style, and (5) presentation according to formatting guidelines.
+The term paper will be graded according to the following criteria: (1) organization, including use of headers; (2) clear statement of the issue(s) addressed, (3) support from recent SLA research, (4) use of APA style, and (5) presentation according to formatting guidelines.